 Plastic bags are inevitable.
 They’re convenient, they don’t break easily and you’ve got to admit, they can carry a lot of items in one bag.
 For those transparent plastic bags that you’ve brought home from the store, don’t throw them out just yet, they may be of use.
 You can use it for storage in the kitchen, make it into a piece of art (or home decor!) or use it to store your waste.
 Either way, you should always wash the used plastic bags before reusing them.

 5. Bring your own recycle bag to the grocery store or buy in bulk

-Instead of relying on the transparent plastic bags, invest in recycled or tote bags to carry your grocery.
+Instead of relying on transparent plastic bags, invest in recycled or tote bags to carry your grocery.
 Don’t worry if you don’t have any at home, you can literally find them anywhere from grocery stores, fashion boutiques and online stores.
 If you want to separate your grocery, you can get different recyclable bags for it – one for fruits and vegetables and others for your household items.
 If you’re looking to eliminate even more plastic at home, consider shopping at zero-waste stores or bulk grocery stores.
 Most bulk shops sell everyday essentials from shampoo to detergent and soap.
 Here’s the catch though, they don’t sell it in bottles.
-Instead, they encourage their customers to bring their own containers to the shop so they can fill it up for you.
+Instead, they encourage their customers to bring their own containers to the shop so they can fill them up for you.

 6. Invest in a water filter

 Why waste money (and do damage to the environment) on plastic water bottles when you can get a water filter at home?
 If you’re one of those who buy water in a plastic container or order drinks in a plastic cup, then it’s time to make the swap.
-We know that water filter is not exactly cheap but think about it, the amount of money you’re spending on plastic bottles in a year is going to cost more than a water filter.
+We know that a water filter is not exactly cheap but think about it, the amount of money you’re spending on plastic bottles in a year is going to cost more than a water filter.
 Invest in one and say goodbye to plastic.